 Here is a concise explanation showing how and why it is that the Lord entered the innermost of all things in the resurrection.
 As I have shown in other articles, such as the ones on infinite minuteness and the ones on the glorification – the form of the creator is repeated in each and everything He created.
 We can readily see this in two ways, one is that the human form is a universal form in both the natural and spiritual worlds.
 If one were able to see the whole of heaven you would see it is in he shape of the Grand Man (Jesus who is God), and all things in it interrelate in the the way all the parts of the body interrelate and function for one overall purpose.
 The human form is the highest form in the universe and even things of lesser degree like the animal kingdom, plant and mineral are remote forms of the human form in their dynamics.
 So since Jesus Became the human of God in the resurrection in that process He became the universal human, the Grand Man, when He resurrected.

 The second way we can see the human form is a universal form is the way in which everything that exists reflects the nature of God, which is by the principle of equilibrium.
 The nature of God is that of Union, in that there is a Holy Marriage between his divine human and divine soul; and from this marriage proceeds the Holy fire like a fountain that gives and sustains all life.
 A natural image of this can be seen in the sun in which the force of gravity causes nuclear fusion, which results in an equilibrium between the immense force of Gravity and fusion.
 And from the sun proceeds light and heat as from a fountain that sustains all life, just as wisdom and love proceed from spiritual sun which Jesus in the midst.
 This union in God is reflected in every single thing that exist by an innate force that results in equilibrium.
 The striving for union results in equilibrium.
 For anything to exist it must have a from, and to have form it must be in equilibrium – as seen in everything from the sun to an atom – so this universal equilibrium is the way God is reflected in everything single thing that exists.
-In the process of the resurrection Jesus renewed the universal form of the divine human; thus He fulfilled and became the infinite shape and variety of the grand man by this process.
-After the resurrection the Lord became immediate to everything, He brought exponentially more light to all the natural and spiritual worlds.
+As described above, in the process of the resurrection Jesus renewed the universal form of the divine human; thus He fulfilled and contains the infinite shape and variety of all things in the Grand Man by this process.
+By this process in the resurrection the Lord has immediate relationship and presence to everything; and, by this process, He exponentially increased the light available in all the natural and spiritual worlds.
 This is why the Holy spirit showed up after the resurrection.
 The Holy Spirit is the presence of God, and we are all in the body of the Grand Man.
 He tells us in John “I draw all things unto myself”.
 Before the resurrection light to man was like that of the moon, but after is like the light of the sun.